-- 1. Prior to commencing work in the James River or along its shoreline, the permittee shall: - a.
-Perform a mussel survey and relocation 100 meters upstream through 400 meters downstream of the James River authorized impact area no more than six months prior to the start of construction unless otherwise approved by Virginia Department of Game and Inland Fisheries (DGIF) and DEQ.
-The survey shall be performed by a qualified, permitted biologist and conducted in accordance with DGIF and U.S. Fish and Wildlife Services draft Freshwater Mussel Guidelines for Virginia dated March 7, 2008. - b.
-Submit a report summarizing survey results to DGIF and DEQ for review and approval.
-The agencies review and approval shall be completed prior to commencing work in the James River or along its shoreline.
-The report shall reference DGIF's project number: ESSLog# 22598.
-Based upon the results, DGIF will provide final recommendations regarding the protection of listed species known from the area. - 2.
-To minimize harm to the aquatic environment and its residents resulting from use of the Tremie method to install concrete, installation of grout bags, and traditional pouring of concrete, such activities shall occur only in the dry, allowing all concrete to harden and cure prior to contact with open water. - 3.
-Redistribution of existing stream substrate for erosion control purposes is prohibited. - 4.
-Material removed from the stream bottom shall not be deposited into surface waters unless otherwise authorized in this permit. - 5.
-Riprap apron for all outfalls shall be designed in accordance with Virginia Erosion and Sediment Control Handbook, Third Edition, 1992, or the most recent version in effect at the time of construction.
+2. Each mussel survey shall be performed 100 meters upstream through 400 meters downstream of each authorized impact area identified in Part I.D.1 no more than six months prior to the start of construction at each location, unless otherwise approved by Virginia Department of Game and Inland Fisheries (DGIF) and DEQ.
+Each survey shall be performed by a qualified, permitted biologist and conducted in accordance with DGIF and U.S. Fish and Wildlife Services draft Freshwater Mussel Guidelines for Virginia dated March 7, 2008, or as amended.

-- 6. For streambank protection activities, structures and backfill shall be placed as close to the streambank as practical, while still avoiding and minimizing impacts to surface waters to the maximum extent practical.
-No material shall be placed in excess of the minimum necessary for erosion protection. - 7.
+- 3. The permittee shall submit a report or reports summarizing the results of each mussel survey to DGIF and DEQ for review and approval.
+The agencies review and approval of surveys completed for impact locations 1, 2 and 7 through 11 shall be completed prior to commencing work in the James River or the Rivanna River.
+The agencies review and approval of mussel surveys completed for impact locations 43 and 74 shall be completed prior to commencing work at impact locations 59 (unnamed tributary to Byrd Creek) and impact location 72 (unnamed tributary to Horsepen Creek), or any other impact location identified as a perennial stream tributary to Byrd Creek (impact locations 52, 63, 80, 84, 105, 109, 113, 114 and 117).
+The report(s) shall reference DGIF's project number: ESSLog# 22598.
+Based upon the results, DGIF will provide final recommendations regarding the protection of listed species known from the area.
+The recommendations may include relocations of documented listed species, and/or requests for adherence to TOYR at sites not currently listed in Part I.D.1.
+Mussel relocations shall be conducted in accordance with the DGIF and U.S. Fish and Wildlife Services draft Freshwater Mussel Guidelines for Virginia dated March 7, 2008, or as amended. - 4.
+To minimize harm to the aquatic environment and its residents resulting from use of the Tremie method to install concrete, installation of grout bags, and traditional pouring of concrete, such activities shall occur only in the dry, allowing all concrete to harden and cure prior to contact with open water. - 5.
+Redistribution of existing stream substrate for erosion control purposes is prohibited. - 6.
+Material removed from the stream bottom shall not be deposited into surface waters unless otherwise authorized in this permit. - 7.
+Riprap apron for all outfalls shall be designed in accordance with Virginia Erosion and Sediment Control Handbook, Third Edition, 1992, or the most recent version in effect at the time of construction. - 8.
+For streambank protection activities, structures and backfill shall be placed as close to the streambank as practical, while still avoiding and minimizing impacts to surface waters to the maximum extent practical.
+No material shall be placed in excess of the minimum necessary for erosion protection. - 9.
 Asphalt and materials containing asphalt or other toxic substances shall not be used in the construction of submerged sills, breakwaters, dams, or weirs.